 - Watch for hives: There are some areas of the house where hives are more likely to appear, such as in eaves and underneath decks.
 While you’ll likely find them when you start seeing stinging insects around the area, you can also stay a step ahead and check for them now and then as you walk by.
 Remember, these insects can be dangerous, especially if someone in the house has allergies, so make sure you work with professionals for bee and wasp control.

 There are some simple steps you can take to avoid letting pests in, but sometimes, they’re particularly troublesome.
-For those cases, there’s pest control from Pestech.
+For those cases, there’s the pest control experts from Pestech.

 Protect Your Home From Summer Pests With Pestech